Screen Printing

 How it’s done

 Screen printing is a technique that uses a woven mesh stretched over a frame with a stencil application through which ink is passed.
-The stencil forms open areas of mesh that transfer ink onto a substrate as a sharp edged or half tone image.
+The stencil forms open areas of mesh that transfer ink onto a substrate as a sharp edged or half-tone image.
 This is achieved by a squeegee moving across the screen stencil forcing ink through the mesh and onto the garment.

-A number of screens can be used to produce a multicoloured image, repeating the method using a different screen for each colour.
+Several screens can be used to produce a multicoloured image, repeating the method using a different screen for each colour.
 (Each colour in the image will incur an individual set-up charge).

 On dark items a white base colour is applied, flash cured and the desired colours are printed on top, ensuring bright colours, even on black material.
 Once the garment is printed the ink is cured by being sent through a heated tunnel dryer, which ensures durability.